-Unfortunately, he pointed out, it doesn’t lead to teams learning and improving.
+Unfortunately, he added, it doesn’t lead to teams learning and improving.
 The observant questioner is the “noisy complainer” who corrects errors but also points them out so the team can learn from the mistake, and is a “disruptive questioner who won’t let well enough alone” when it comes to challenging the process and looking for ways to improve service delivery.
-So it’s important for teams to have an attitude of learning from mistakes rather than assigning blame.
+So, it’s important for teams to have an attitude of learning from mistakes rather than assigning blame.

-He added that his team’s research also showed post-mortems to be such an important part of the team process at Google that he has started conducting “pre-mortems” – asking his team to brainstorm about what could go wrong with a project before launching it.
+Welle's findings also showed the importance of post-mortems in the team process — so much so that he started conducting “pre-mortems,” asking his team at Google to brainstorm what could go wrong with a project before launching it.
 It’s one way they’ve turned the research into action.

 He admitted it can be daunting to take research and make it real and alive.
-At Google, Welle’s department is relatively small so they have created “self-service” tools that teams can utilize to conduct a survey, create a report, discuss it and create an action plan.
+At Google, Welle’s department is relatively small so they created “self-service” tools that teams can use to conduct a survey, create a report, discuss it and create an action plan.

 He also urged the audience to be enterprising and read research.
 “There’s so much information the academic community has created that people don’t avail themselves of,” Welle said.

 When asked how HR can foster trust, Welle said it’s important to publicly acknowledge failures.
 He pointed to Astro Teller, leader of Alphabet X (formerly known as Google X), whose philosophy of rapid iteration celebrates failures with as much respect and fanfare as successes.
 He added that Teller considers his role “devil’s advocate” to ensure that employees don’t kill a project before it’s been fully explored and that they debrief each failed project to foster learning across the enterprise.
 He suggested Teller’s TedTalk as a valuable resource.